azhx/blagoblag/content/drafts/dag-response.rst

-This is the third time the "going dark" debate has been opened in my lifetime, and each time before the conclusion has ultimately been that this probably isn't a good idea, and that the U.S. government shouldn't pursue it as policy.
+This is the third time the "going dark" debate has been opened in my lifetime, and each time before the conclusion has ultimately been that this probably isn't a good idea and that the U.S. government shouldn't pursue it as policy.
 I have no doubt that a frank and honest discussion in 2017 will produce the same outcome.
 But frank and open discussions start with an adherence to facts.